1406 Jefferson St.

 Nancy is down to earth and to the point.
 She is a published author and a retired college teacher.

-Nancy does private readings as well as the police work she is publicly known for.
+Nancy does private readings as well as the police work she's publicly known for.

 Nancy charges for her time one hour costs $200, a half hour costs $100.
 You can pay through paypal.me/NancyMyerPsychicDet.
 This link goes directly to my account and includes a profile picture of me so you know you have the right person.
-She does her readings by phone or for overseas customers by email.
+I do my readings by phone or for overseas customers by email.

 Fall in Western PA is aflame.
 The last bursts of color before the cold sets in are on display now everywhere.
-One thing you can enjoy safely from your car.
+Fall is beautiful here but having grown up in South America I'm not fond of the cold winters.

 In my lifetime I went through times when we all stayed inside because of polio.
 And in those days there was no TV or Internet.
 Think about that when you complain about staying in for safety now.
 There were no movies to run at home either.
 Hmmmm, what did we do?